 Click Add to Wishlist to receive an email if this plant is back in stock.

-(aka: Cardamine diphylla) This giant selection of the Eastern US (Maine to Mississippi) native toothwort has the largest foliage we've seen in the species.
+(aka: Cardamine diphylla) Dentaria diphylla 'Supermax' is a newly named large-leaf selection of the Eastern US (Maine to Mississippi) native toothwort with the largest foliage we've seen in the species.
 Each three-parted leaf measures 7" long/wide, compared to a typical 3.5" long x 4.5" wide leaf.
 We originally acquired our plant from garden writer Pam Harper as Dentaria maxima, which it obviously isn't.
-We've grown this amazing selection since 1996, in which time, it's made a thick 5' wide, weed-supressing woodland groundcover.
-Dentaria 'Supermax' goes summer dormant, re-emergeing in early winter.
-The patch of tripartite dark green leaves, adorned with muted silver veining is topped with clusters of white bells in early-mid April (NC).
-Light shade and average to moist soils are preferred.
+We've grown this amazing selection since 1996, in which time, it's made a thick 5' wide, weed-suppressing woodland groundcover.
+Dentaria 'Supermax' goes summer dormant, re-emerging in late fall/early winter.
+The patch of tripartite dark green leaves, adorned with muted silver veining is topped with 10" stalks, terminating in clusters of white bells in early-mid April (NC).
+Light shade and average to moist soils (acidic or alkaline) are preferred.